wshobson/agents

 agents

-Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, and Gemini CLI
+Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, GitHub Copilot, and Gemini CLI

 RepositoryHomepage